EOSChronicleProject/chronicle-consumer-npm/README.md

 ### Event: `blockCompleted`

-This is the last in the sequence of events that are emitted for a specific block number.
+In synchronous mode, this is the last in the sequence of events that are emitted for a specific block number.
 It is guaranteed that there will not be new events for this block, unless there is a fork.

+In asynchronous mode this event does not make any sense, and the application is not expected to subscribe to it.

 Data fields: